 School is back in-session and temperatures are cooling down, which means cold and flu season is just around the corner.
-Learn what precautions you can take now to prevent cold and flu later.
+Learn which precautions you can take now to prevent the cold and flu later.

 - Get the flu vaccine.
 A yearly flu shot is the best protection against seasonal influenza.
 It is the first and most important step you can take to avoid getting sick.
 The American Association of Pediatrics recommends that the flu vaccine be given to everyone 6 months and older, preferably before the end of October.

 - Wash your hands often.
 This simple, everyday action is an effective way to remove germs, avoid illness, and reduce the spread of cold and flu.
 Wash your hands with soap and water, scrubbing for at least 20 seconds.
 If soap and water aren’t readily available, you can also use an alcohol-based sanitizer to kill germs.

 - Keep a clean environment.
 Take extra care to keep your home and work spaces clean during cold and flu season.
 Use disinfectant sprays to sanitize any surface where droplets can land.
 Pay special attention to the bathroom and kitchen, and replace sponges and rags often to minimize the spread of bacteria.